aviguptatx/avig/content/posts/voting.md

 ### Vote swap
 In the current equilibrium of the U.S., due to the two party system, there are only two candidates ever "worth" voting for if you think in terms of expected value.
 That being said, there are still some people who vote for independent candidates, knowing damn well it is 0 EV but presumably to "rage against the dying of the light" (as my friend put it), among other reasons.

-This opens to the door to [vote swapping](https://en.wikipedia.org/wiki/Vote_swapping).
+This opens the door to [vote swapping](https://en.wikipedia.org/wiki/Vote_swapping).
 If Dave the Democrat lives in a decided state (e.g. DC) and has a third-party friend Trent who lives in a swing state (who prefers Democrat to Republican), a swap can be arranged, where Trent votes Democrat and Dave votes third-party, and both people are happier.
 This is legal in the U.S., but of course requires trust to function.

 ### Ignore the numbers
 This analysis treats voting as a means to an end in order to achieve some dollar amount of societal benefit.
 But there are still many reasons to vote -- self-expression, upholding civic duty, and enacting a forcing function on oneself to become more polictically informed and active -- all good things.

 [^1]: [This](https://youtu.be/zeJD6dqJ5lo?si=7vb6GaENWJ9uYh4o) 3Blue1Brown video is a good explainer on the Central Limit Theorem.
 [^2]: If \\(r=0\\), we simply have 100% probability if \\(m=0\\) and 0% probability otherwise.
-[^3]: For even \\(N\\), without your vote, your candidate wins the tiebreaker with probability \\(0.5\\).
+[^3]: Assume the tiebreaker is a coin toss.
+For even \\(N\\), without your vote, your candidate wins the tiebreaker with probability \\(0.5\\).
 For odd \\(N\\), with your vote, your candidate wins the tiebreaker with probability \\(0.5\\).
+Thus in either case, your vote only changes the outcome half the time.
 [^4]: Note that we treat Maine and Nebraska as single blocs in this analysis; in reality, these states allocate electoral votes by district rather than winner-take-all.
 [^5]: There are plently of examples of this -- see the [Great Hanoi Rat Massacre](https://en.wikipedia.org/wiki/Great_Hanoi_Rat_Massacre) as one of my favorites.
 Or consider that electing the worse candidate might be bad in the short-term but provoke reform and ends up being long-term net good.
 [^6]: [Source code](https://github.com/aviguptatx/avig/tree/main/content/posts/voting/simulation.py).